TamaMcGlinn/vim-gitremotes/README.md

 ### Usage

 This plugin exposes commands for you to use or bind as you see fit:

 * `GRemotesList` -- Opens an fzf window with a list of all git remotes.
 This list gives the users a couple of options to manage their stashes
-  * `ctrl-a` -- Adds a copy of the remote for you to edit.
   * `ctrl-d` -- Deletes the remote(s).
 You can mark multiple remotes for deletion with the `tab` key.
+  * `ctrl-a` -- Adds a copy of the remote for you to edit.
+  * `ctrl-f` -- Add a fork (specify only the changed username in a github url, which default to `g:gitremote_github_username`)
+  * `ctrl-p` -- Push to this remote.
   * `ctrl-e` -- Edit the remote(s).
 Prompts for optional new name, and optional new url.
   * `ctrl-s` -- TODO implement this one.
-Toggles the remote between SSH and HTTPS url.
+Toggle remote url between SSH and HTTPS url.
-  * `ctrl-f` -- TODO implement this one.
-Add a fork (specify only the changed username in a github url)
 * `GRemoteAdd [name] [url]` -- Adds a remote.
 * `GRemoteEdit [name] [new_name] [url]` -- Change name and/or url of a remote.
 Also accessible from the fzf window, no need to bind directly.

 ### Configuration

-Example bindings for your vimrc:
+Example config for your vimrc:

 ```
 " note trailing space after GRemoteAdd
 nnoremap <leader>gra :GRemoteAdd
 nnoremap <leader>grr :GRemoteList<CR>

+" Set my github username, so that when I cntrl-f to fork I don't have to type it in
+let g:gitremote_github_username = 'TamaMcGlinn'
 ```

 ### Advanced configuration